flordutari/bouncing-mondrian/README.md

 ## Bouncing-mondrian

 ### What?
-My very first project, inspired in JezzBall, a Microsoft game.
+My very first project, is a tribute to JezzBall, an arcade game developed by Microsoft(1992).

 ### How?
 Made in JS, HTML and CSS.